David F. Co-founder of Zero Waste Cartel

 But protecting the reef is something we feel strongly about.
 And we wanted to offer you a natural, oxybenzone-free sunscreen in time for summer.
 But not if it meant sacrificing quality.

-Raw Elements is made in Hawaii, from certified-organic and natural ingredients.
+Sea & Summitis made in California, from certified-organic and natural ingredients.
 Every ingredient is harvested sustainably and with extreme care.

 When applied to your face, the sunscreen feels more like a top of the range moisturizer than a sunscreen.

-The next thing we had to question was Raw Elements’ ability to provide adequate UV sun protection.
+The next thing we had to question was Sea & Summit's ability to provide adequate UV sun protection.

 We soon learned that it contains Certified Natural Zinc Oxide, the safest and most effective protection against UV rays.